confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 There are a few important things to call out in this class:

 - Schemas are declared for the input struct parameter, intermediate aggregation struct value, and output struct value.
-Becasue each of these three structs are different, they need their own schemas.
+These structs hold different data, so they each need their own schema.

 - Descriptor strings are created for each schema, too.
 This communicates the underlying types to ksqlDB is a way that its type system can understand.
-In the future, this may become automated, but it must be maintained today.

-- The schemas, and all the fields within, are declared as optional. ksqlDB does not yet have null constraints, meaning that today, any value can be null.
-To cope with this, all schemas and field values must be marked as optional.
+- The schemas, and all of the contained fields, are declared as optional. ksqlDB doesn't have null constraints, meaning that any value can be null.
+To handle this, all schemas and field values must be marked as optional.

 - Explictly declaring schemas is *only* needed when using structs.
 But because this example makes use of structs in all possible places (input, intermediate, and output values), schemas are declared for all of them.